earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 [string] : #Author
 ```

-It's also possible to define links as optional but not its type:
+It's also possible to define links as optional but leave its type unspecified:

 ```
 #Author : {